Returning Student Housing Selection Process

 |STEP / PROCESS||STEP STARTS||STEP ENDS (DUE DATE)|

-STEP 3.
-COMPLETE HOUSING APPLICATION & CONTRACT: Student logs into Housing Self-Service to complete the Housing Contract and application.
+STEP 2.
+COMPLETE HOUSING CONTRACT: Student logs into Housing Self-Service to complete the Housing Contract for the 2023-2024 academic year

-STEP 5.
+STEP 6.
 RECEIVE SELECTION TIMESLOT: Students will receive their selection timeslot which indicates when they can log onto Housing Self-Service and select a space online for next year.
 Selection timeslots are generated randomly by class year.
-To ensure an equitable process, merit points are no longer being used for housing selection.

 Students will logon to Housing Self-Service during their selection timeslot to select their space for next year.
-A student’s selection timselot is determined by their class year and those dates are provided below.
+Review this guide for the Room Selection Process.